 One of the most common reasons an accident investigation might fail to fulfill its intended purpose of helping to eliminate similar accidents, is that the report form is poorly designed.
 They actually make it difficult to get beyond identification of only surface causes: root causes are often ignored.
 Consequently, system improvements are not recommended.

-Let's take a look at one format that is designed to emphasize root cause analysis.
+Let's look at one format that is designed to emphasize root cause analysis.
 Take a look at a sample accident report.
 This is a report format similar to that used by OSHA accident investigators in conducting workplace accident investigations, but it goes further.
 This form includes the identification of safety management system weaknesses and recommended improvements.
 You may want to print this form while we discuss the various sections.

 This section contains background information that answers questions about who the victim is, and the time, date, location of the accident, as well as other necessary details.
 Make sure you obtain all of this information for possible later reference.